m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ## [Skill Details](#skill-details)

-I am not constrained by the tools.
-I always learn new things easily because they all have similar learning curves (frameworks, libraries, modules).
-And, I am also kind of creative in design.
+I am not constrained by the tools (when I say tools I mean languages, frameworks, programs, modules, etc.).
+I always learn new tools easily because they all have similar learning curves.
+And, I am also creative in designing.

 ### Fundamentals